jakewvincent/mkdnflow.nvim/README.md

     * `## Bills to pay` will be jumped to if the path in the anchor link is `#bills-to-pay`
     * `#### Groceries/other things to buy` will be jumped to if the path in the anchor link is `#groceriesother-things-to-buy`

+### Customize perspective
+* Specify what perspective the plugin-should take when interpreting links to files.
+There are three options:
+    1. Interpret links relative to the first-opened file (default behavior)
+    2. Interpret links relative to the file open in the current buffer
+    3. 🆕 Interpret links relative to the root directory of the notebook/wiki that the file in the current buffer is a part of.
+To enable this functionality, you must set `links_relative_to.target` to `root` in your config and specify a "tell" for the root directory under `links_relative_to.root_tell`.
+The _tell_ is the name of a single file that can be used to identify the root directory (e.g. `index.md`, `.git`, `.root`, `.wiki_root`, etc.).
+See [Configuration](#%EF%B8%8F-configuration) for the default config and an example of how to configure the `links_relative_to` table.

 ### Act on links
 * Follow links relative to the first-opened file or current file (as specified in your config) or, if the path is prefixed with `file:`, the path can be absolute (starting with `/`) or relative to your home directory (starting with `~/`) (mapped to `<CR>` by default)
     * `<CR>`ing on a link to a text file will open it in the current window (i.e. `:e <filename>`)